plmercereau/chat-dbt/README.md

 ## TODO

--   [x] `--confirm` option to prompt the user before executing the query
-    -   [ ] editable SQL query (and keep the modifications in the history)
+-   [ ] Editable SQL query before confirmation (and keep the modifications in the history)
--   [ ] editable SQL query after an error (and keep the modifications in the history)
+-   [ ] Editable SQL query after an error (and keep the modifications in the history)
--   [ ] verbose level
+-   [ ] Verbose level
     -   [ ] timestamps
 -   [ ] `--hide-sql`
 -   [ ] `--hide-result`
--   [ ] output sql (on success) to file
+-   [ ] Output sql (on success) to file
--   [ ] output result to file
+-   [ ] Output result to file
--   [ ] input from stdin/output to stdout (combined with the above)
+-   [ ] Input from stdin/output to stdout (combined with the above)
--   [ ] nice to have (but complicated): when the context is preserved, allow queries from previous data e.g. "translate the previous result into french"
+-   [ ] Nice to have (but complicated): when the context is preserved, allow queries from previous data e.g. "translate the previous result into french"
--   [ ] implement the options into the web interface
+-   [ ] Implement the options into the web interface
+    -   [ ] confirm
+    -   [ ] retries
+    -   [ ] keep-context
--   [ ] web interface in dark/light mode
+-   [ ] Web interface in dark/light mode
--   [ ] arrow up/down to get the previous queries
+-   [ ] Arrow up/down to get the previous queries
--   [ ] add CI tests for both the CLI and the web interface
+-   [ ] Add CI tests for both the CLI and the web interface
--   [ ] changesets + publish
+-   [ ] Changesets + publish
--   [ ] complete this readme
+-   [ ] Complete this readme
--   [ ] comment the code
+-   [ ] Comment the code

+## Done

+-   [x] Add a `--confirm` option to prompt the user before executing the query
--   [ ] add a `--model` option to let the user choose the OpenAI model
+-   [x] Add a `--model` option to choose the OpenAI model
--   [x] spinner
+-   [x] Spinner